| If your ring spins around on

 the ring a bit larger to accommodate the inserted pieces.

-Sometimes the "balls" are uncomfortable going over the
+Sometimes the "balls"and "bridges" are uncomfortable going over the

 knuckle (depending on your own bumps) but they do tend to hold the ring